lucky-chap/shelf/README.md

 - Admin dashboard with authentication
 - Analytics for links and guestbook activity
 - Custom domain configuration with DNS setup
+- Digital store powered by Stripe (sell digital products)

-Note: The previous Digital Store feature has been removed.
+Note: The previous legacy Digital Store was removed earlier; this new Store is rebuilt with Stripe integration.

 ## Features